 The new case management service incorporated procedures based on the best evidence available.
 The Institute for Work & Health (IWH) played a pivotal role in supplying that evidence, as noted by Judy Geary, a vice-president at the WSIB when the NSDM was developed and implemented.

 In its report, 2012-2016 Strategic Plan: Measuring Results: Q1 2013, which focused on return-to-work and recovery outcomes, the WSIB indicated that the NSDM has had a marked impact on improving RTW outcomes.
-For example, in 2008, only 65 per cent of all decisions about a claim being accepted or not were being made within two weeks.
+For example, in 2008, only 65 per cent of all decisions to accept or reject a claim were being made within two weeks.
 As well, the percentage of workers still on workers’ compensation benefits after 12 months had more than doubled from 4.3 per cent in 1999 to 8.9 per cent in 2009.
 By early 2013, 90 per cent of all claim eligibility decisions for Schedule 1 injured workers were being made within two weeks, and the percentage of workers still on benefits after 12 months dropped to 3.9 per cent.